wassname/repr-preference-optimization/research_journal.md

 - [ ] or without transform?
 - ah I had dpo loss the right way up, now it seems to work, I guess I should try a long run....
 - [ ] also does softmax then logprob ratios make sense?
-- [ ] with DPO I should not take the sum, that wayiit could be traced back to tokens
+- [ ] with DPO I should not take the sum, that wayiit could be traced back to tokens.
+Oh no wait rej and cho can no be compared this way as they have diff lengths etc

 Some interesting generation coming out, but dpo loss might be the wrong way up... also I think I should tkae mean of logprobs